jsdoc2md/jsdoc-parse/README.md

 # jsdoc-parse
 Jsdoc-annotated source code in, JSON format documentation out.

-Essentially, the output is the raw JSON output of [jsdoc](https://github.com/jsdoc3/jsdoc) with a few extras:
+jsdoc-parse extends [jsdoc](https://github.com/jsdoc3/jsdoc) with a few features:

 * Support for html input files (see `--html` option).
 * Support for new tags in the input javascript